 Final Thoughts

-Well, we’ve gone through a long list of different mechanisms that can be utilized to keep the water and sewage pipes running.
+Well, we’ve gone through a long list of different mechanisms that can be utilized to keep the water and sewage pipes running after fall camping season is over.

 The northern cold combined with frequent snowstorms can lead to deadly conditions, especially for RVers.
 That’s why they should be readied correctly in any possible difficult circumstances.